If you are thinking about taking a medicine while you’re pregnant, there are a few things to consider.

 What should I be aware of when taking medicines during pregnancy?

-While many medicines are safe, a small number can harm your baby.
+While many medicines are safe, a small number of medicines can harm your baby.
 The effect of the medicine on your baby can also depend on the stage of your pregnancy.

 Tell your doctor, specialist or pharmacist as soon as possible (preferably when planning your pregnancy), about any medicines you take or are planning to take.